sohaamir/osf_digest/README.md

 ```

 ## Configuration
-Before running the OSF Preprint Digest tool, you need to set up the necessary API tokens, which we can then load into the script using `dotenv`.
+To run the script, you need to set up the necessary API tokens, which we can then load into the script using `dotenv`.

+To do this:
-Create a file named `.env` in the project root directory.
+- Create a file named `.env` in the project root directory.
-Open the `.env` file and add the following lines:
+- Open the `.env` file and add the following lines:

 ```bash
 OSF_TOKEN=your_osf_token